 Optimizing a production schedule with semi-mobile in-pit crushing & conveyance (IPCC) requires integrating extraction sequence, destination policy, crusher relocation, conveyor layout, and truck fleet investment decisions.
 An integrated stochastic optimization framework is proposed to produce long-term schedules for mining complexes using multiple semi-mobile IPCC systems.
 The optimizer selects the crusher locations and designs the conveyor routes from anywhere in the mines.
 The stochastic framework considers simulated multi-element orebody realizations and manages associated risk.
 A hybrid metaheuristic based on simulated annealing and evolutionary algorithm is implemented for the optimization.
 The method is demonstrated using an iron ore mining complex.

-Evaluating Distinct Methods for Estimating the Bulk Ore Sorting Value at Open Pit Mines
+Ore Control Data Driven Method for Estimating the Bulk Ore Sorting Value at Base Metal Open Pit Mines

-Fouad Faraj; MineSense Technologies Limited, Julian Ortiz; Queen’s University – Robert M. Buchan Department of Mining Engineering, Jose Arnal; University of Toronto – Institute for Aerospace Studies, and Miguel Carrera and Maarten Haest; MineSense Technologies Limited
+F. Faraj; MineSense Technologies Limited, J. Ortiz; Queen’s University, Robert M. Buchan Department of Mining Engineering, J. Arnal; University of Toronto – Institute for Aerospace Studies, M. Carrera and M. Haest; MineSense Technologies Limited

 A Two-step Model to Optimize the Semi-mobile In-pit Crusher Locations and the Mine Schedule